 Julie Vidal (PhD)

-Julie joined the LaPsyDÉ as a Research Engineer in human biology at the end of 2011 where she is in charge of the high-density EEG platform.
+Julie joined the LaPsyDÉ as a Research Engineer in human biology in 2012 where she is in charge of the high-density EEG platform.
 She is involved in the programming of the experiments and the recruitment of volunteer children in Parisian schools for different projects of the lab, as well as in the training of the doctoral students in the acquisition and analysis of electrophysiological data.

 Julie obtained her PhD in Neuroscience at the University of Tours in 2007.
-Then she was a post-doctoral fellow in the Functional Neuroimaging lab directed by Margot Taylor at SickKids (Toronto, Canada).
+Then she was a post-doctoral fellow in the Functional Neuroimaging lab directed by Margot Taylor at The Hospital for sick children (Toronto, Canada).
 Her research has focused on the study of multisensory integration and executive functions (inhibition and flexibility) during normal development and in autism spectrum disorders using EEG and MEG.

 Aïte, A., Berthoz, A., Vidal, J., Roell, M., Zaoui, M., Houdé, O., & Borst, G. (2016).Taking a third-person perspective requires inhibitory control: Evidence from a developmental negative priming study.
 Child Development, 87, 1825-1840.

 Krakowski, C.-S., Poirel, N., Vidal, J., Roell, M., Pineau, A., Borst, G., & Houdé O. (2016).
 The forest, the trees and the leaves: Differences of processing across development.
 Developmental Psychology, 52, 1262-1272.